R.E. sales (and lending) are high-stress professions! That’s why agents and MLOs get “paid the big bucks”.

 We both have our clients yelling at us.
 Let’s see how we can work together as a team to get this deal closed.”

-If the person keeps yelling: “If you can’t speak softly to me, then I will be hanging up.”
+If the person keeps yelling, “If you can’t speak softly to me, then I will be hanging up.”
 Or leaving if you’re in a face-to-face situation.

 7. ‘Take-it-away’ strategy:

-Want to be a powerful negotiator, avoid being attached to the outcome!
+If you want to be a powerful negotiator, avoid being attached to the outcome!

 Stay focused on the best outcome for your client, and if canceling the transaction is in their best interest, do so.

-”This is what he said: “It seems that this is not the right property for your client.
+Last week, when all the shouting was happening, an agent used the “take-it-away strategy. ”This is what he said: ‘It seems this is not the right property for your client.
 Let’s go ahead & have the escrow draw up the cancellation papers.”